My books, wherever they reach,

 Date Taken: December 8th 2022

-The name of the painting is passed down by word of mouth, but does not necessarily have to come from the painter.
-Here you can see one of the few spiritual paintings, that had not been published before the shoot.
+The painting's title is transmitted orally and may not necessarily be from the artist himself.
+Here you see one of the few spiritual paintings that had not been published before this recording.

 Dimensions: 62,5 x 52,5